“Sociology is a Lacanian sin in my family””

 “During the process of trying to mediate between the brothers through her symbolic femininity, Yukiko suddenly realizes an ideological transition (from active agent to observer) that provides her with a libidial space in which she can view Tomonosuke and Umemaro as the object-choices of her scoptophilic [voyeuristic] desire”

 Awwww C’mon ms Nagaike!
-What you really wanted to say was “the writer drops big heavy (DUH!) clues into the story to invite her fellow female readers as to how to approach a problematic tale”.
+What you really wanted to say was “the writer drops big heavy (DUH!) clues into the story to invite her fellow women readers as to how to approach a problematic tale”.
 If the writer did not want to invite the reader to take a voyeuristic role, she would have written that Tomonosuke suddenly changed into Godzilla and raped a freight train.

 “” Wishing to incite her desire further, she gradually became interested in the thrilling tragedy that was being acted out in front of her”

 The next chapter goes even more into fantasy as a shared experience: The tales here are “almost lesbian” – A novel of stories one writer makes up as “rent” to the woman she lives with, they are narrated in a formulaic way.. the story is the exchange of these generic stories by one ur-fujoshi to another, but only to that other.
-The resulting effect is so damn close to Mizoguschi’s virtual lesbian exchange as to require a strategic retreat.
+The resulting effect is so damn close to Mizoguchi’s virtual lesbian exchange as to require a strategic retreat.
 But once again, the fujoshi sisterhood, and all of its ferocious power and charm is negated.
-We would agree that the majority of Japanese fujoshidom are not ‘lesbian” – whatever that means in Japan, but to ignore the fans as a fan phenomenon is a glaring omission and a violence.
+We would agree that the majority of Japanese fujoshi-dom are not ‘lesbian” – whatever that means in Japan, but to ignore the fans as a fan phenomenon is a glaring omission and a violence.

 The violence lies in the atomistic biases of Freudian psychology itself and its negation of the social.

-Freud recoiled from his female patients when too many tales of childhood sexual abuse popped up.
+Freud recoiled from his women patients when too many tales of childhood sexual abuse popped up.
 He retreated and consigned these voices to the realm of “childhood sexual fantasy”, and so damned his soul and his works for all time.

 The great societal mass of Japanese women who read, write, produce, encourage, comment, appropriate, support, exchange and love this weird story-telling form are thus rendered mute in this study.
 Which is a crying shame, because this beast could have been worked over and de-PhD’d in order to regain a powerful voice.
 The scholarship and ideas are all here.
 The work is complete and potentially comprehensive and worthwhile and powerful.